2.30 CONSTRUCTION PERIOD

 2. Authorization and Approval

-When a Change Order is classified as substantial, the project engineer must obtain pre‑approval from the District Construction Engineer who in turn must notify the Office of Construction and Materials.
+When a contract modification is classified as substantial, the project engineer must obtain pre‑approval from the District Construction Engineer who in turn must notify the Office of Construction and Materials.

 District staff shall initiate a Staff Action for approval by the Division Director for contract modifications involving a net increase of $50,000 which meets one of the following conditions: